noxouille/blog/_posts/2020-10-25-mech-keebs-hobby.md

 Few years fast-forward in Canada 2019, I was desperately in need of a mechanical keyboard.
 Long story short, saw a Razer BlackWidow 2018 model with clicky green switches on sale on BestBuy for 100$ CAD, with DeathAdder for 60$ CAD, then I decided to purchased the pair.
 But still, something else was missing.
 Still no idea what it was.
-Couple of months later, having extra time of leisure, I decided to explore the community of mechanical keyboards, watched countless youtube videos which features sleek, custom style, and elegant brandless case, I didn't know these such things exist!
+Couple of months later, having extra time of leisure, I decided to explore the community of mechanical keyboards, watched countless youtube videos which features sleek, custom style, and elegant brandless case, I didn't know these things exist!

 Apparently I discovered a new (also addicting and terrible.
 Read along to find out why) hobby from the internet, building a custom mechanical keyboard.
 I have been sucked into the rabbit hole of custom keyboard community since the end of 2019, and have been enjoying every moment of it until now.